babebeebaboo/ACMICPC/README.md

 # ACMICPC
-Its ACM-ICPC Code that build by my team (BABE,NEW,Louis) to send to ACM-ICPC competition.
+It's ACM-ICPC Code that code by my team (BABE,NEW,LOUIS) to send to ACM-ICPC Pre-Online 2016 competition.